FAQ - Foreign Students

 How would you describe the Tampa Bay area?

-With 2.5 million residents, the Tampa Bay area is one of the world's most desirable areas in which to live.
+With 2.5 million residents, the Tampa Bay area is the 18th-largest metropolitan area in the United States and is rated as one of the world's most desirable areas in which to live.
 The Tampa Bay area has year-round festivals and activities, and a climate that is consistently pleasant and sunny.
-Hispanic Magazine rates Tampa the "Top City in the U.S. for Hispanics."

 The Tampa Bay area is situated off the Gulf of Mexico, and features outstanding local beaches located close to our Gulfport campus.
 Other exciting places are Busch Gardens/Adventure Island, the Lowry Park Zoo, The Florida Aquarium and the historic Ybor City area.
 Miami and Orlando, with all of its theme parks, are only a few hours away from our Tampa and Gulfport campuses.